A pdf version of this code can be viewed here – Code for Financial Advertising

 The object of this code is to ensure that advertisers maintain rigorous standards in financial advertising.

 All advertising shall adhere to the laws of New Zealand and the Principles and Guidelines set out in this Code.
-The ASA Code of Ethics and the Code for Comparative Advertising should also be consulted, if appropriate, along with any relevant legislation.
+The Advertising Standards Code should also be consulted, if appropriate, along with any relevant legislation.
 Advertisers should also be aware of requirements of their professional codes of conduct in relation to advertising.
-Relevant websites include www.fma.govt.nz, www.comcom.govt.nz, www.sorted.org.nz.
+Relevant websites include www.fma.govt.nz, www.comcom.govt.nz, and www.sorted.org.nz.

 This Code covers all words and visual depictions in all advertising for the lending, saving or investment of money, for guarantees, financial instruments and the purchase or sale of securities.